 - Panthera – this has a wide range of digital products and services with great commission levels

-There are so many different programs in these marketplaces.
-They will give you plenty of inspiration and hopefully help you find some good options.
+There are so many different affiliate programs that pay in these networks.
+They will give you plenty of inspiration and hopefully help you find some good options of affiliate marketing products to sell.

-You can also use Google to find affiliate programs by searching for “affiliate program” along with the type of product you are looking for and the location (if relevant).
+You can also use Google to find the best affiliate marketing companies by searching for “affiliate program” along with the type of product you are looking for and the location (if relevant).

 For example, “baby shop affiliate program UK”.